 Is there a rate for local people?

-As our courses are designed for Westerners, we do not provide a local rate for our online learning tuition.
-However, local people who live in Kathmandu or Nepal, or members of SAARC can come and study at the institute in person.
+Our online courses are designed for those who cannot study here in Nepal, so we do not provide a local rate for our online learning courses.
+We encourage local people who live in Kathmandu or Nepal, or one of the SAARC countries to come to study at the institute in person.
 Contact the administration to learn about our rates for on-campus study.

 What is Moodle?

 Moodle is an e-learning environment or "Learning Management System" (LMS).
 It is where you will login to take your online course.
-You will be able to interact with all the course materials (video, audio, PDF files, quizzes, exams, homework assignments, and discussion forums) through this environment creating a dynamic way to study from your desk, or the nearest coffee shop.
+You will be able to interact with all the course materials (video, lectures, PDF files, quizzes, exams, homework assignments, and discussion forums) through this environment, offering you a dynamic way to study from your desk or the nearest coffee shop.